 All photos by me.

-Speaking of manners, if you use material from my blog (or from anybody's anywhere), you're not only a cad but an intellectual property thief.
+Speaking of manners, if you use material from my blog (or from anybody's anywhere) without proper credit, you're not only a cad but an intellectual property thief.
 So link back to earn and show respect.